NodeBB/docs/README.md

 If you want to take a look at how your changes look, you can run a local install of the documentation portal.

-1. Install pip: `sudo apt-get update && sudo apt-get install python-pip`
+1. Install pip: `sudo apt-get update && sudo apt-get install python3-pip`
-1. Install mkdocs: `pip install mkdocs` (you may need sudo for this, Windows users may need to run `python -m pip install mkdocs` instead)
+1. Install mkdocs: `pip3 install mkdocs` (you may need sudo for this, Windows users may need to run `python -m pip install mkdocs` instead)
+1. Install the `material` theme: `pip3 install mkdocs-material`
-1. Create a symbolic link from `src/docs` to `docs`: `ln -s ./src/docs`
+1. From repo root, create a symbolic link pointing to `src/docs`: `ln -s ./src/docs`
 1. Build templates: `node src/compile.js`
 1. Start development mode: `mkdocs serve` (run this from the root of the checked out repository, `python -m mkdocs serve` for Windows)
 1. Browse to `http://localhost:8000`